 At Jiangtan Park, you get a wide view of Hongya Cave across the river.
 The stilted buildings glow like a cyberpunk palace.
 Above it stretches Qiansimen Bridge.

-Angle 1: Riverbank (Left of the Bridge)
+Angle 1: from the left of the bridge

 View from Jiangtan ParkIt's the most layered and dramatic composition of Hongya Cave.
 The steel structure of Qiansimen Bridge forms a bold frame above you.
 Across the water, Hongya Cave lights up layer by layer.